Tissue shape from cell-scale active tensions: Non-planar tension triangulations and pressure differentials

 Here, $\Delta$ is a finite-element-like discrete Laplace operator.
 Indeed, the Laplacian of a discrete function $\uph_i$ on a triangulation can be calculated via the divergence formula (App.~\ref{app:discrete_Laplacian}):

 By integrating ~\eqref{eq:yamabe_discrete}, one can prove a discrete uniformization theorem.
 For any triangulation topologically equivalent to a disk, one can find a set of vertex scaling factors $\uplambda_i$, unique up to scale, so that the rescaled triangulation has zero angle defect and can be drawn in the plane.
 (We implicitly assume the Delaunay condition is fulfilled).
 This theorem also holds for decorated (i.e., $\uptheta_i\neq 0$) discrete conformal maps~\cite{Bobenko.Lutz2024}.
+As we will see next, physically, this means that for any set of active tensions and isogonal modes, a set of intracellular pressures exists that brings the system into mechanical balance.